NISCHALPI/alpaca-cli/README.md

 # Alpaca CLI

-A modern, feature-rich Command Line Interface for the Alpaca API, mirroring the structure of the Alpaca Python SDK.
+A modern, feature-rich Command Line Interface for the Alpaca API, designed to mirror the structure of the Alpaca Python SDK.

 ## Features